-Table 1.
-Water Quality Analytes
+Table 1 Water Quality Analytes

-General Water Quality Alkalinity Conductivity & TDS pH
+Table 1: Water Quality Arialytes

-Contract Nation Quality Dissolved Organic Carbon (or Total Organic Carbon)
+General Water Quality Alkalinity Conductivity & TDS pH Dissolved Organic Carbon (or Total Organic Carbon)

 Bacteria

 Hydrogen Sulphide

 Major Ions Bromide

-, Chloride
+Chloride

 Fluoride

 Magnesium

 Potassium

 Sodium Sulfate

 Nitrate + Nitrite as N (total)

 Metals Arsenic

 Barium

 Boron

 Chromium

 Copper

 Iron

 Lead

 Manganese

 Selenium

 Strontium

 Dissolved Gases and Volatile Methane

 Organic Compounds BTEX as Benzene, Toluene, Ethylbenzene, Xylenes Total

 Petroleum Hydrocarbons (TPH)

 Other Water Level

-Ou ici

 Stable isotopes of water (Oxygen, Hydrogen, Carbon)

 Phosphorus

+Radionuclides

 Tracing materials associated with Operator's fracking fluid

 as identified in the Water Quality Plan pursuant to 12-

-900(D)(8)

-Contamination Prevention.
+J. Contamination Prevention.

-- For each existing abandoned oil and gas facilities identified under 12-900(B)(5), prior to any hydraulic fracturing, and at periods following hydraulic fracturing, the Operator must perform assessment and monitoring that may include: - a.
-Risk assessment of leaking gas or water into the ground surface or subsurface water resources; - Soil gas surveys from various depths and at various distances depending on results of risk assessment: - Same surveys 90 days after completion and every year after production has commenced if initial survey results suggest increased risk; - d. follow-up soil gas survey and leak tests may be required every 3 years after production has commenced; and - e.
+- 1. For each existing abandoned oil and gas facilities identified under 12-900(B)(5), prior to any hydraulic fracturing, and at periods following hydraulic fracturing, the Operator must perform assessment and monitoring that may include: - a.
+Risk assessment of leaking gas or water into the ground surface or subsurface water resources; - b.
+Soil gas surveys from various depths and at various distances depending on results of risk assessment; - c.
+Same surveys 90 days after completion and every year after production has commenced if initial survey results suggest increased risk; - d. follow-up soil gas survey and leak tests may be required every 3 years after production has commenced; and - e.
 Periodic or specific bradenhead testing.

-J. Spills, Leaks, and Releases.
+K. Spills, Leaks, and Releases.

 - 1. Containment.
 Secondary or Tertiary containment for oil and gas facilities and operations may be required. - 2.
 Reporting.
 Spills, leaks, and releases of any substance other than fresh water, including spills of produced water, oil, condensate, natural gas liquids, all spills, gas leaks, and E & P waste, must be reported to emergency response as required and to the County immediately upon discovery and no later than 6 hours thereafter.
-If the County determines the spill or leak is reportable to any agency when the Operator disagrees, the County may make such report. - Clean-up.
-Any leak, release, or spill will be cleaned up according to applicable state and federal laws, including Colorado Water Quality Control Commission regulations, the Oil and Pollution Act and the Clean Water Act. - 4.
+If the County determines the spill or leak is reportable to any agency when the Operator disagrees, the County may make such report. - 3.
+Clean-up.
+Any leak, release, or spill will be cleaned up according to applicable County, state and federal laws, including Colorado Water Quality Control Commission regulations, the Oil and Pollution Act and the Clean Water Act.
+Operators will notify the County immediately upon completion of clean-up activities, at which time the County will inspect the site and either approve the clean-up or impose additional requirements, which may include penalties under 12-1400 and 12-1500. - 4.
 Root Cause Analysis.
-Submission to the County of a root cause analysis of any spill, leak, or release of any substance other than fresh water that resulted in serious bodily injury or fatality, serious environmental harm, was a Grade 1 gas leak as defined by the COGCCC, or is otherwise requested by the Director within 30 days of the leak, spill, or release. - K. Revegetation and Reclamation.
-Specific revegetation and reclamation requirements for all areas disturbed by any oil and gas facilities or operations, including pipelines, in accordance with the Revegetation and Reclamation Plan approved by the County.
+Submission to the County of a root cause analysis of any spill, leak, or release of any substance other than fresh water that resulted in serious bodily injury or fatality, serious environmental harm, was a Grade 1 gas leak as defined by the COGCCC, or is otherwise requested by the Director within 30 days of the leak, spill, or release. - L. Revegetation and Reclamation.